-The high interest rate environment and the sluggish local economy continued to weigh on the local property market.
-In the second half of 2023, leasing activities at our industrial/office (I/O) building, Nanyang Plaza, in Kwun Tong, continued to be very slow.
-With ample supply of space available in the Kwun Tong area, new rentals were at a minimal and rental levels declined.
-In order to attract new tenants and to retain existing ones, we reduced the rental rates at a large margin and offered ample provisions such as long rent free periods.
-Of the 290,000 sq.ft. of I/O space the Group holds, approximately 82.7% is presently leased.
+The local property market continued to be affected by the challenging local economy.
+Leasing activities at our industrial/office (I/O) building, Nanyang Plaza, in Kwun Tong, continued to face fierce market competition due to over supply in the Kwun Tong area and limited demand.
+New rentals were slow and with more supply coming on stream, rental levels declined.
+In order to attract new tenants and to retain existing ones, we offered very competitive terms.
+Of the 290,000 sq.ft. of I/O space the Group holds, approximately 81.6% is presently leased.